Find credit cards

 Credit card providers will look for certain financial behaviour before approving your application.
 Here are some things to do before you apply:

 As well as researching the features and benefits of a credit card before you apply, it’s also important to know if you’re eligible to get it.
-This helps reduce the number of applications you make and so keeps your credit score healthy.
+This helps reduce the number of applications and will prevent you from damaging your credit score too much.

 You can see which credit cards you’re more likely to be accepted for when you compare with us.
 When you search for a credit card with Experian, we’ll return a range of results based on your application criteria.
 Alongside each result, we include an eligibility rating that indicates your likelihood of being accepted, based on your credit information and the lender’s criteria.
 Remember, we’re a credit broker, not a lender† – we can help you find deals, but we can’t offer credit or approve you for it.